ibm-cloud-docs/BlockStorage/working-with-snapshots.md

 {: #changesnapshotspaceUI}
 {: ui}

-You might need to add snapshot space to a volume that didn't previously have any or might require extra snapshot space.
+You can add snapshot space to a volume that didn't previously have any or that requires extra snapshot space.

 Snapshot space can be increased.
 It can't be reduced.
 You can select a smaller amount of space until you determine how much space you need.
 Automated and manual snapshots share the space.
 {: note}